Quick Start Guide

 mlknife-compose.yaml

-name: mk-iris-pipeline
+name: mk-iris-quickstart

 author: your-name